jamesgeddes/itsbeginningtolookalotlikechristmas/README.md

 this and chuck it at a pretty graph.
 Grab some Eggnog and watch Christmas cheer gradually spread throughout the land.

+GitHub Actions is used to run the python script that gets the data.
+GitHub pages thin displays the page.
+This is not how one would likely want to structure the infrastructure for an enterprise application, but this works for now.

 ### Future improvements

+These could be added in the future.
+PRs welcome!

 - Local radio<br />
   In the future, other sources will be added to further improve accuracy.
 Local radio stations